How to Get a Class B CDL License in 2026: Requirements & Step-by-Step Guide

 - Offset Backing: Moving the truck from one lane to another while backing up.

 - Alley Dock: Backing 90 degrees into a "dock."
-(This is easier with a straight truck because the vehicle doesn't bend!).
+This is easier with a straight truck because the vehicle doesn't bend in the middle.

 3. Road Test